National Women’s Business Agendas for Central Asia

 Capacity building for women’s organizations and identification of barriers to WEE

-WAGE will assess the capacity and needs of women’s organizations and will offer targeted capacity building on coalition building, participatory consultative processes, policy analysis, advocacy, gender-based violence, gender, diversity, and inclusion.
+WAGE will assess the capacity and needs of women’s organizations and will offer targeted capacity building on coalition building, participatory consultative processes, policy analysis, advocacy, violence against women and girls, and more.
 WAGE will establish a steering committee in each target country, made up of local WBAs and WCSOs, to represent the voices of women in the private sector through the National Women’s Business Agendas (NWBAs).
 The steering committees will produce an assessment of the opportunities and barriers to women’s economic empowerment, using a participatory process guided by WAGE’s Women’s Economic Empowerment assessment tool and CIPE’s National Business Agenda methodology.

 Fostering collective action among women’s organizations to develop and advocate NWBA